maudy2u/tsx_cmd/README.md

 # tsx_cmd
 meteor-react javascript server for TheSkyX and astrophotography

-This is a hobbyist solution to imaging with TheSkyX using a web page and a nodejs server.
-The nodejs server is a meteor and mongoDB solution.
+This is a hobbyist solution to imaging with TheSkyX using a web page and a dedicated web server.
+The web server is a meteor, nodejs and mongoDB solution.
 The server is intended to be a clean install and removal, i.e. delete the directory and it is gone.

 ...
 A really fast setup, download and run script in an empty directory: `bin/tsx_cmd_install.sh` ... then run `tsx_cmd_start.sh`, and configure